-The following individuals join an elite cadre of many outstanding individuals in the AI field.
+The following individuals join this outstanding group of individuals in the AI field.
 (For a complete list of AI Fellows please see http://www.aaai.org/Awards/fellows-list.php.)

-For significant contributions to machine learning including the development of practical boosting algorithms.
+For significant contributions to machine learning, including the theory and practice of boosting.

-An official dinner and ceremony will be held in their honor during the AAAI-08 Conference (http://www.aaai.org/Conferences/AAAI/aaai08.php) in Chicago, Illinois this July.
+An official dinner and ceremony will be held in their honor during the IJCAI-09 Conference (http://www.ijcai-09.org) in Pasadena, California, USA later on in July.

 # # #

 Palo Alto, CA 94303, USA